SHOWING 1 - 1 OF 1 RESULTS

 Car Care Because We Care provides a voucher for a free oil change, oil filter change and safety inspection of the family vehicle.
 This program is designed to aid the military member in focusing on the mission by supporting his or her family.
 The program is paid for by the Air Force Aid Society.

 Give Parents a Break offers several hours of free child care a month at base facilities, enabling the parent left behind to take a break from the children – or for the children to take a break from the parent.
 This is an opportunity for everyone to recharge and refocus.
 The program is paid for by the AFAS.

 During pre-deployment briefings, members may obtain information and guidance on just about any financial issue: budgeting, reading a leave and earning statement, balancing a checkbook, consumer issues such as car buying and more.

-HeartLink is a program designed to introduce new spouses to the military lifestyle and is offered every other month.
+HeartLink is a program designed to introduce new spouses to the military lifestyle and is offered every quarter.
 Spouses who have been married to the active-duty member for less than five years are strongly encouraged to attend.
 Spouses may register by calling 813-828-0145.